 Shhh…don’t tell anyone but these hotels will allow locals to swim in their pools.
-Memorial Day weekend usually marks the time several hotels in the city will allow locals to cool off in their pools.
+During the summer months, several hotels in the city will allow non-hotel guests to cool off in their pools.

-Most of these hotels only require a fee or food and drink purchase to let you inside.
+Most of these hotels only require a reservation and fee to let you inside.
 Keep in mind these pools can get crowded, and it’s first come first serve.
 So, if you don’t get there early, you may not get a spot.

 Here's a list of pools that will take in the locals.

 The Chloe Hotel has become a go-to destination on St. Charles Avenue for its signature restaurant and bar.
 The hotel also recently earned a spot on Travel + Leisure magazine’s 2021 ‘It List of Best New Hotels.’